The rules for the Am-Am will include one divisions: Net.

 Each event will be contested according to the USGA rules of golf.
 Local rules will apply and be communicated to participants prior to the event.

-No outside caddies or spectators will be permitted at the Troon Invitational at Pebble Beach.
+No outside caddies or spectators will be permitted at the TaylorMade Troon Invitational at Pebble Beach.
 Pebble Beach Resorts does have a caddie program.
-Caddie services can be requested by participants in advance of the Troon Classic at Pebble Beach.
+Caddie services can be requested by participants in advance of the TaylorMade Troon Invitational at Pebble Beach.
 Participants will be responsible for caddie compensation.

 In the event an on-course playoff is not possible, the winning team will be determined by the USGA Method of Breaking Ties.